databricks/diviner/docs/grouped_pmdarima.rst

 fft
     Whether to perform a fast fourier transformation of the series to calculate the auto-correlation function.
 For large time series, it is highly recommended to set this to ``True``.
+Allowable values: ``True``, ``False``, or ``None``.

     Default: ``None``

 alpha
-    If specified, calculates and returns confidence intervals at this certainty level for the auto-correlation function values.
+    If specified as a float, calculates and returns confidence intervals at this certainty level for the auto-correlation function values.
+For example, if alpha=0.1, 90% confidence intervals are calculated and returned wherein the standard deviation is computed according to `Bartlett's formula <https://en.wikipedia.org/wiki/Bartlett%27s_test>`_.

     Default: ``None``